 3. Shoulder Flexion

-Bicep tendonitis exercises are meant to help you to heal, rather than causing further damage – avoid shoulder flexion if it causes any pain in your shoulder!
+Bicep tendonitis exercises are meant to help you to heal, rather than cause further damage – avoid shoulder flexion if it causes any pain in your shoulder!

 Stand up with your arm at your side and your palm facing your thigh.